Actifio/AGMPowerCLI/UsageExamples.md

 ```
 When you run  ```New-AGMLibGCEInstanceDiscovery``` you have to specify one of these two choices:
 * ```-nobackup```  This will add all new Compute Engine Instances it finds without protecting them
-* ```-backup```  This will add  all new Compute Engine Instances it finds and for each Instance it will look for a label called **googlebackupplan** (or a label you specify with ```-usertag```)  If the value for that label is the name of an existing policy template, it will automatically protect that instance using that template
+* ```-backup```  This will add  all new Compute Engine Instances it finds and for each Instance it will look for a label you specify with ```-usertag```  If the value for that label is the name of an existing policy template, it will automatically protect that instance using that template

 An example run is as follows.
 In the first zone, no new instances were found.
 In the second zone, 3 were found and two protected.
 A second run is made on each zone where more than 50 instances need to be processed (since we process 50 at a time).
 The third zone had no new VMs.
 ```